facebook/facebook-nodejs-business-sdk/README.md

 ### Api main class

 The `FacebookAdsApi` object is the foundation of the Business SDK which encapsulates the logic to execute requests against the Graph API.
-Once instantiated, the Api object will allows you to start making requests to the Ads API.
+Once instantiated, the Api object will allows you to start making requests to the Graph API.

 ### Facebook Objects